 - Decrease alcohol, especially beer (some wine may be helpful).

 - Limit your intake of red meat and sugary beverages.

 - Choose healthy foods such as dairy products, vegetables, nuts, legumes, fruits (less sugary ones), and whole grains.

 - Drink coffee and take vitamin C supplements (may help some people).

 Proper treatment of acute attacks allows people to live a normal life.
 However, the acute form of the disease may progress to chronic gout.

-Call for an appointment with your health care provider if you have symptoms of acute gouty arthritis.
+Call your health care provider if you have symptoms of acute gouty arthritis.

-The disorder itself may not be preventable, but you may be able to avoid things that trigger your symptoms.
-Limit alcohol consumption and follow a low-purine diet.
+You may not be able to prevent gout but may be able to avoid things that trigger symptoms.

 Gouty arthritis - acute; Gout - acute; Hyperuricemia; Tophaceous gout; Tophi; Podagra; Gout - chronic; Chronic gout; Acute gout; Acute gouty arthritis

 Khanna D, Fitzgerald JD, Khanna PP, Bae S, Singh MK, Neogi T, et al. 2012 American College of Rheumatology guidelines for management of gout.
 Part 1: Systematic nonpharmacologic and pharmacologic therapeutic approaches to hyperuricemia.Arthritis Care & Research